 See the average cost for full-time and part-time students, as well as a comparison of the cost of CLU to that of other colleges.
 If you plan on taking courses one at a time, this page contains information about each course, including the price.
 The average three-credit course costs about $375.
 (The prices listed include both tuition and materials)Tuition is $100 per credit, which means the typical 3 credit course is $300.
 Course materials are extra and you could estimate about $75 to cover course materials.

 The Practical Procedures page has information about the options available to you.

-Yes.
-You may receive up to 75% of the credits for your bachelor’s bachelor’s degree and 50% of your graduate degrees from the combination of life experience and credit transfers from other institutions.
-Learn more about creating a life experience portfolio.
+You may receive up to 75% of the credits for your bachelor’s degree and 50% of your graduate degrees from the combination of life experience and credit transfers from other institutions.
+See details about transferring credits.

 How do I contact CLU?

 You can find all of our information on the contact page.

 Yes, and it’s very easy.
 Simply go to the Courses Page and complete the online course order form.
 Make sure you click the checkboxes of each course you wish to order before filling out the information on the bottom of the page!